About Bluetongue

 Member States must make those lists publicly available and must amend those lists within two working days, if the disease-free status of the territory or zones changes.
 E.g., when they suspect or confirm that the conditions for maintaining that status are no longer met and they suspend disease-free status.

-The page with the links to the internet-based information pages of the Member States is available here.
+Please see the links to the internet-based information pages of the Member States.

 Movements within the EU